pc-dissanayake/RenalDB/README.md

 Welcome to the RenalDB!
 This database application, designed to help you manage paediatric renal data.
 This application was created using Laravel and Livewire.
-Whether you are a doctor, a specialist this app is the perfect solution for organizing and accessing data.
+Whether you are a doctor, a specialist this app is the perfect solution for organizing and accessing paediatric renal data.
 Collebarated with the Sri Lanka College of Paediatricians to create this app.

 ## Features